by Mrs. William Sumner Crosby

 After his ordination Mr. Hooper devoted the

 remainder of his life to establishing Baptist churches in

 Maine and New Hampshire.
 While he appears in the records

 as "of Berwick and Madbury," he not only had the control of

 these churches for a long number of years, but, as the records

-preacher in conferences and churches
+preacher in conferences and churches elsewhere.
+He was

-speak of learning, at the present time; but he lived with the
+learning, at the present time; but he lived with the

 companionship of the strongest men intellectually in the two

 States of Maine and New Hampshire.
 He has been described

 by those who knew him as "like a steam-engine, with tremendous

 force and energy.
 He would walk long distances through

 the saddle as he grew older," and "never failed to keep an

 appointment of any kind."
 His most marked feature was

 his mouth, which showed great firmness and decision of

 character.
 He had great gentleness and tenderness with